vinaya » pli-tv-pvr » Parivāra

 Osāraṇaṁ, nissāraṇaṁ, sammutiṁ, dānaṁ, niggahaṁ, samanubhāsanaṁ, kammalakkhaṇaññeva sattamaṁ—

-Admittance, sending away, agreements, giving, restraining, pressing, and any situation with similar characteristics.
+Admittance, sending away, agreements, giving, restraining, pressing, and any legal procedure with similar characteristics.

 ñatticatutthakammaṁ imāni satta ṭhānāni gacchati.